MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

 ## Configure a .NET 5+ desktop project to use the C# interop classes

-To configure your desktop project to access the C# interop classes, you can follow these steps:
+To configure your desktop project to access the C# interop classes, follow these steps:

 1. Open the project file for your C# project.
-In the *csproj* file, modify the `TargetFramework` element to target a specific Windows SDK version.
+In the .csproj file, modify the `TargetFramework` element to target a specific Windows SDK version.
 For example, the following element is for a project that targets Windows 10, version 2004.

     ```xml
     <PropertyGroup>